p14n/journal/docsource/architecture/decisions/0002-use-clojure-graphql-datomic-query-server.md

 Why, yes we can!

 It was simple to create functions that turned spec into lacinia/datomic schema.
-It removes the chore of defining individual attibutes in three places
+It removes the chore of defining individual attibutes in three places.
-.
 It remains to be seen whether it saves time overall or the productivity gain is limited to only simple cases.

 We're happy introducing clojure.spec as a system of record as we can transpile to another format easily (as here with lacinia and datomic).